godstargod/setup_buildenv_ubuntu25.10_arm64.sh/README.md

 sudo sysctl vm.swappiness=10

-Now, your system will have 16 GB of swap. that tirggers at like 90% cpu usage with an sdcard
+Now, your system will have 16 GB of swap. that tirggers at like 90% cpu usage with an sdcard ready to build the project

 Monitor with htop from another shell while building to see all that